allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 ## Project description

 This semester, in the course of learning fundamental computational concepts using Java, you've been using structured, semi-guided exercises to explore topics.
-This group project invites you to explore and expand your knowledge in greater detail by applying your knowledge to a discipline-specific problem chosen from a wide variety of subject areas, listed below.
+This project invites you to explore and expand your knowledge in greater detail by applying your knowledge to a discipline-specific problem chosen from a wide variety of subject areas, listed below.

 This project has four required steps: